Learning to flock in open space by avoiding collisions and staying together: Methods

-The goal we impose to our agent group is to maintain cohesion while, at the same time, avoiding collisions between agents.
-Therefore, in order to evaluate the performance of the state-action pair, we adopted a cost function in the form of gentler version of a Lennard-Jones-like potential:
+We first discuss how the cost is encoded in the Q matrix and afterwards how actions are selected during learning.
+The goal we impose to our agent group is to maintain cohesion while, at the same time, avoiding collision risks between agents (that is relative distances getting too small).
+Therefore, in order to evaluate the performance of the state-action pair, we adopted a cost function in the form of a gentler version of a Lennard-Jones-like potential:

-which is non-convex, with a negative minimum in $d_1=(2a/b)^2$, a positive divergence for $d \to 0$ and a vanishing cost for $d \to \infty$ (see Fig.~\ref{graphic_summary}b).
+which is non-convex, with a negative minimum in $d_1=(2a/b)^2$, a positive divergence for $d \to 0$ and a vanishing cost for $d \to \infty$ (see Fig. \ref{graphic_summary}b).
 Here, the argument of the cost function is the agent's mean distance to its nearest neighbours $d$ (we discuss other choices below).
 We fix the coefficients $a=1$, $b=2$, thus fixing the minimum of the potential in $\bar{d}=1$.
 The cost/reward for the state-action pair is then:

-where the cost functions are evaluated before (at time $t$) and after (at time $t+1$) the entire group of $N$ agents updated its position and heading according to Eqs.~(\ref{s_t}) and (\ref{r_t}).
-The difference $c_i^t$ in Eq.~\eqref{c_i_t} can be, of course, both negative (reward) or positive (cost). \\
+where the cost functions are evaluated before (at time $t$) and after (at time $t+1$) the entire group of $N$ agents updated its position and heading according to Eqs. (\ref{s_t}) and (\ref{r_t}).
+The difference $c_i^t$ in Eq. \eqref{c_i_t} can be, of course, both negative (reward) or positive (cost).

-The goal of the learning agents is to find a policy that minimizes the cost.
-To do so, in the DT paradigm the $i$-th agent learns its own matrix $Q_i^t$.
-At each time step, only the element corresponding to the chosen state-action couple $(\tilde{d}_i, \beta_i)$ is updated according to the following update rule:
+First consider the decentralized training (DT) paradigm, where each agent is characterized by a different $Q_i$ matrix.
+At each time-step $t$, agent $i$ chooses an action $\beta_i$ according to its state $d_i$, evolves its position and heading via Eqs. (\ref{r_t})-(\ref{s_t}), and computes the corresponding cost (\ref{c_i_t}).
+The $Q_i$-matrix element corresponding to a chosen state-action couple $(d, \beta)$ is updated according to the following update rule

-where we initialize the $Q_i$ matrices to 0 and the learning rate $\alpha_i$ decays as training proceeds according to
+where we initialize the $Q_i^0$ matrices to 0 and the learning rate $\alpha_i$ decays as training proceeds according to

-with $\alpha_0=0.005$ and $\omega \in (0.5,1)$ \cite{Singh} the so-called learning exponent.
-In practice, as the training proceeds, the matrices $Q_i$ converge towards a stationary state with the optimal policy for each state $d$ defined as

-Note that in the optimization process we take into account only the immediate reward.
-This corresponds to a single-step Q-learning scheme, where agents only optimize short-term improvements in local cost.

-While DT assumes that each agent learns by itself, in CT agents learn by shared experience.
-So, instead of having $N$ different $Q_i$ matrices and frequency matrices $\Omega_i$, agents instantaneously share with all the other agents the feedback they received for picking a given state-action couple, updating the same Q-matrix.
-Obviously, we also have a single exploration rate $\epsilon$, learning rate $\alpha$ and frequency matrix $\Omega$, albeit with a size dependent frequency normalization $\Omega_0=N$.